 In the CBD space, there are a lot of brands to choose from, some of which are legitimate and some of which aren’t taking proper safety precautions or may be selling counterfeit products.
 Cannabidiol (CBD) has not been approved by the Food and Drug Administration so there is little accountability in the market.
 That’s why it’s good to seek out reputable brands who sell the kind of product you’re comfortable taking, and who provide clear information about the product on the label.

 It’s important to note the difference between THC and CBD: both are cannabinoids that come from the cannabis plant, but only the former produces a psychoactive effect.
 CBD is completely non-psychoactive, so it doesn’t get you high, but it can cause sedation when taken in high doses.
-Most CBD products are derived from hemp, which unlike the marijuana plant will have less than 0.3% THC.
+Most CBD products, including CBD gummies, are derived from hemp, which unlike the marijuana plant will have less than 0.3% THC.

 It’s not uncommon to feel no effect from CBD the first time you try it.
 The next step is to incrementally increase your dosage until you’re getting the relief you need.
 If you’re also taking a prescription medication, seek advice from your doctor about possible drug-on-drug interactions.
 If you take the necessary safety precautions and do research on what products are most likely to work for your condition, you’re more likely to find something that gives you proper relief and makes you feel better.